borekl/devnull-tribute-2017/README.md

 in sensible ordering.

 `%s`.`players`.`data`
 This hash contains all players the scoreboard knows about.
+Note, that the player listed in this does not need to have any games!
+If one needs to test whether the player has at least one game and the data are fully instantiated, checking for existence of keys like `cnt_ascensions` is a good idea.

 `%s`.`players`.`data`.`PLAYER`.`games`
 Ordered list of all player's games as they appear in the xlogfile.